“The effect of policy traceability on legislative incentives” (with Alexander Sahn)

 Environmental organizations play an active role in electoral politics, often working to turn their supporters out to the polls.
 Here, we evaluate how voter mobilization affects voter turnout and environmental attitudes among supporters of several Canadian environmental organizations.
 Using a field experiment during the May 2017 provincial election in British Columbia, we test the effects of two common types of get-out-the-vote (GOTV) conversations -- a tactical conversation focused exclusively on vote plan-making, and a ``deep canvassing" conversation that first engaged respondents in a personal discussion about environmentalism.
 Despite our target population being comprised of high-propensity voters, both GOTV interventions still appeared to increase voter turnout.
 At the same time, these GOTV interventions had divergent effects on environmental attitudes.
 While the tactical GOTV phone call decreased environmental issue salience, the issue-based GOTV call appeared to partially inoculate voters against this negative effect.
 We call for further research into the contexts and mechanisms that permit environmental canvassers to effect lasting attitudinal change during elections.

-“Material interest vs. partisan identity as drivers of opposition to carbon taxes” (with Alice Lépissier, Chloe Boutron, Erick Lachapelle and Kathryn Harrison)
+“Perceived costs dominate objective costs in predicting carbon pricing opposition” (with Alice Lépissier, Chloe Boutron, Erick Lachapelle and Kathryn Harrison)